 Along with offering a range of physical health benefits, walking is also a great way to manage stress.
 This emotional health benefit can help reduce your blood pressure, which can also improve your vein health.

 Biking: Riding a bike is another excellent, low-impact activity that can help boost your blood circulation.
 You can head out on nearby roads, go mountain biking, try stationary cycling at home, or join a high-energy spin class.
 Getting involved with a bike team or road cycling club may also be an option.
+If long bike rides put a strain on your legs, a good option would be a power-assisted motorized bicycle.
+You can ride one like a regular bike then turn on the power-assist feature when your legs start to get tired.
+This way, you can still enjoy long rides without causing pain or injury to yourself.

 Just remember to always wear a helmet when you’re out and about on two wheels!